 Prior to July 5, 2017, the Company had an "opt in" dividend reinvestment plan.
 Effective on July 5, 2017, the Company converted the "opt in" dividend reinvestment plan to an "opt out" dividend reinvestment plan that provides for reinvestment of dividends and other distributions on behalf of the stockholders, other than those stockholders who have "opted out" of the plan.
 As a result of adopting the plan, if the Board of Directors authorizes, and the Company declares, a cash dividend or distribution, the stockholders who have not elected to "opt out" of the dividend reinvestment plan will have their cash dividends or distributions automatically reinvested in additional shares of the Company's common stock, rather than receiving cash.
 Each registered stockholder may elect to have such stockholder's dividends and distributions distributed in cash rather than participate in the plan.
 For any registered stockholder that does not so elect, distributions on such stockholder's shares will be reinvested by State Street Bank and Trust Company, the Company's plan administrator, in additional shares.
 The number of shares to be issued to the stockholder will be determined based on the total dollar amount of the cash distribution payable, net of applicable withholding taxes.
-The Company intends to use primarily newly issued shares to implement the plan so long as the market value per share on the relevant valuation date.
-If the market value per share is less than the net asset value per share on the relevant valuation date.
-If the market value per share is less than the net asset value per share on the relevant valuation date.
-If the market value per share is less than the net asset value per share on the relevant valuation date.
-If the market value per share is less than the net asset value per share on the relevant valuation date.
-If the market value per share is less than the net asset value per share on the relevant valuation date.
-If the market value per share is less than the net asset value per share on the relevant v
+The Company intends to use primarily newly issued shares to implement the plan so long as the market value per share is equal to or greater than the net asset value per share on the relevant valuation date.
+If the market value per share is less than the net asset value per share on the relevant valuation date, the plan administrator would implement the plan through the purchase of common stock on behalf of participants in the open market, unless the Company instructs the plan administrator otherwise.